Latin tenses: Perfect

-Future participle
+Future

 The future participle is most commonly used in the periphrastic tenses or in indirect statements (see examples above).
 'An examination of the usage of the various authors shows that the form in -ūrus did not reach the full status of a participle till the time of Livy.
 Up to the time of Caesar and Cicero its use was almost restricted to a combination with the verb esse, making a periphrastic future tense (Woodcock).
 Woodcock speculates that the -ūrus ending might originally have been a verbal noun.

 In later authors the future participle is sometimes used as in Greek to indicate purpose: